andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Penetration Testing Report Target1.md

 - **CWE-284** Server does not properly restrict access to a resource

     Privilege escalation is preceded by this vulnerability.
-The root password to access the SQL database is reachable in plain text on the file wp-config.php
+The SQL's root password is reachable in plain text on the file wp-config.php

     Exploit:

     ```
     Nano wp-config.php
     Look down mysql database password